 - Sophisticated remote monitoring devices to help diagnose arrhythmias that come and go.
 New implantable devices are also available to help physicians monitor volume changes in the heart for those with heart failure and provide ongoing monitoring for those with complex arrhythmias or devices.

-- Physicians and nurses in our Device Clinic perform about 14,000 device checks each year to monitor the function of implanted devices.
+- Physicians and nurses in our Device Clinic perform over 50,000 device checks each year in person and remotely to monitor the function of implanted devices.